 Food is an important part of everyone’s lives.
 Whether you are indulging in sweets, nurturing your body with nothing but nutrition, or cooking yourself a grand meal to enjoy with family, food is often found at the center of the theoretical world.
 According to Earnest, the average household food budget this year will be $6,800.
-Not only does food have nutritional value, it carries a real financial cost.
+Not only does food have nutritional value, but it also carries a real financial cost.

 Take a moment to consider the emotional and financial cost of what you are eating.
-For example, a five dollar piece of cake can be seen as derailing from a diet or a health regimen.
-A five dollar bag of pistachios, on the other hand. cost the same monetarily, but hold a much higher nutritional value and a smaller emotional debt than the piece of cake.
+For example, a five-dollar piece of cake can be seen as derailing from a diet or a health regimen.
+A five-dollar bag of pistachios, on the other hand. cost the same monetarily, but hold a much higher nutritional value and a smaller emotional debt than the piece of cake.

-While fueling our bodies should be the primary reason for eating, often times we overlook the purpose of food.
+While fueling our bodies should be the primary reason for eating, oftentimes we overlook the purpose of food.
 By forming a positive relationship with your plate, you can maintain a healthy body and mind.
 By focusing on food’s strict nutritional purpose — you can help yourself determine the value of its consumption as well as the importance of the relationship you have with it.

 What Does an Unhealthy Food Relationship Look Like?

 According to Dr. Mary Pritchard, a professor in the department of psychology at Boise State University, “The number one cause of food restriction is body dissatisfaction,” simply because “ninety percent of women don’t like what they see in the mirror.”
 Thinking of food as the enemy of your body is unhealthy and can cause you a severe amount of emotional debt.